simonfongnt/AlgoPlayground/lib/data/README.md

         self.dataPack   = {}
 ```
 ## Give and Take
-Data Thread passes numbers of parameters to the mobules and expects specific parameters for Model & Test threads.
+Data Thread passes numbers of parameters to the loaded mobule and expects specific parameters for Model & Test threads.
 ```
 Core Params:
 self.filepath       # string, module path